-Driver!!! the most important part of your System, If its incompatible with the current windows version, Outdated, get Corrupted this will cause the system crash.
-And especially if the Graphics/display driver if it’s outdated, not compatible this will mostly cause system freezes while loading heavy graphics applications.
+Driver!!! the most important part of your System, If it’s incompatible with the current windows version, Outdated, gets Corrupted this will cause the system to crash.
+And especially if the Graphics/display driver if it’s outdated, not compatible this will mostly cause the system freezes while loading heavy graphics applications.
 We recommend to check and update your graphics driver first before performing any other troubleshooting steps.
-To check and update display driver,
+To check and update the display driver,

-- Press Windows + R, type devmgmt.msc and click ok to open device manager.
+- Press Windows + R, type devmgmt.msc and click ok to open the device manager.

-- This will display all installed driver list.
+- This will display all installed driver lists.

-- Here extend Display adapter, right-click on installed display driver and select update driver.
+- Here extend the Display adapter, right-click on the installed display driver and select update driver.

 - Next, select Search automatically for updated driver software and let windows to check and install the latest display driver.

 Also, you can reinstall the display driver and install the fresh display driver on your system.
-To do this visit device manufacturer website, download the latest available display driver and save it on your local drive.
+To do this visit the device manufacturer’s website, download the latest available display driver and save it on your local drive.

-Now again open Device manager, expand display adapters.
-Right click on installed graphics driver and select uninstall the device. click ok to confirm and restart windows.
-After that install the latest driver which you previously downloaded from the manufacturer website.
+Now again open Device manager, and expand display adapters.
+Right-click on the installed graphics driver and select uninstall the device.
+Click ok to confirm and restart windows.
+After that install the latest driver which you previously downloaded from the manufacturer’s website.